UX/UI Motion Vibes About Visitors

 04 · Iterating The Experience

-4 main interations — what changed at every step.
+4 main iterations: what changed at every step.

 Onboarding shifted from a form-first signup to a few guided questions that build a personalized path.
 Home shifted from a flat catalog to a clear "path to a paycheck."
 Each round cut friction and made the next action harder to miss.